Ceelog/phpdoc-en/src/ref/math.md

 **Caution**

-Be careful when passing arguments with mixed types values because <span class="function">max</span> can produce unpredictable results.
+Be careful when passing arguments of different types because <span class="function">max</span> can produce unpredictable results.

 ### Parameters

-`value_array`
-An array containing the values.

 `value`
 Any